Your Favorite Espresso-Kissed Italian Trifle Dessert

 Tiramisu quite literally means, “a pick me up.”
 One of Italy’s most popular, Tiramisu is a rich treat blending the bold flavors of cocoa and espresso with savory mascarpone cheese and wine, layered with ladyfinger biscuits.

-Whatever its origins might be, what we now consider traditional tiramisu utilizes the same key ingredients.
-Traditional tiramisu begins with Savoiardi Ladyfingers which are light and sweet sponge cake biscuits.
-These biscuits or cookies have a long standing heritage in Italian Cuisine.
-The cookies were developed at the court of the Duchy of Savoy during the 15th century to welcome a visit from the King of France.
-Later, Savoiardi lady fingers were given their name when they were granted the designation of “official court biscuit.”
-Savoiardi lady fingers are subtlety sweet, allowing them to pair well with the other sweetened ingredients that are added to tiramisu.
+Traditional tiramisu begins with Savoiardi Ladyfingers, light and delicately sweet sponge cake biscuits.
+These cookies have a long standing heritage in Italian Cuisine developed at the court of the Duchy of Savoy during the 15th century to welcome a visit from the King of France.
+Savoiardi Ladyfingers were given their name when they were granted the designation of “official court biscuit.”

-When making tiramisu, the Savoiardi lady fingers are soaked in a mixture of espresso, rum and sugar.
+When making tiramisu, the Savoiardi ladyfingers are soaked in a mixture of espresso (or instant espresso) rum and sugar.
 The crunchy biscuits become soft once the espresso mixture is added.
 Next, a layer of mascarpone cheese and a layer of zabaglione are added.
 Zabaglione is traditional Italian custard made from egg yolks, Marsala wine, and sugar.
-The use of lady fingers in tiramisu is notable for the fact that they add a distinctive dimension of texture that contrasts well with the silky layers of mascarpone and custard.
-The dish is finished by adding a layer of cocoa powder, which is sprinkled over the top of the dessert.
+Ladyfingers are important to tiramisu, giving it a texture that contrasts well with the silky layers of mascarpone and custard.
+Tiramisu is finished with a dusting of rich cocoa powder—a key component of its appearance and taste!

 Today a number of tiramisu variations are available.
 One popular alternative includes chocolate tiramisu, in which chocolate takes the place of the coffee.
 Another version is fruit tiramisu, where complementary fruit such as berries, peaches or apricots are added.
 Frozen tiramisu recipes are also available.
 They include the addition of gelato, frozen yogurt or ice cream in place of the custard.
 Tiramisu’s popularity over the last three decades have prompted cooks to adapt the essential ingredients used in the dish for a number of recipes such as cakes, ice creams, cheesecakes and puddings.

-Much in the same way that the English trifle is often served during holiday celebrations, tiramisu is a wonderful Italian delicacy to add to holiday festivities.
+Much in the same way that the English trifle is often served during holidays, tiramisu is a wonderful Italian delicacy to add to holiday festivities.
 Although after trying it once, food lovers may not be able to wait for a special occasion before they decide to serve it again.